programmerrabbanii/programmerrabbanii/README.md

 ## Hello, I'm Rabbani Sarkar! 👋

-I am a font developer i working with HTML Css  javascript react,I do different types of designs,I love to solve code error , I love to learn and share what I learn with everyone,
+I'm a frontend developer i working with HTML Css  javascript react,I do different types of designs,I love to solve code error , I love to learn and share what I learn with everyone,

 -  🚀 Current Focus: I am currently exploring and mastering the intricacies of javactipt and React to elevate my skills and create compelling user interfaces